-Celery is a classic of the salad bowl and absolutely essential for those crudities and scooping out dips.
-It is however not that straightforward to grow without some care.
-However, careful preparation and concern for its growing conditions should ensure an excellent crop.
-The vegetable is also ideal for creating stocks when finely cut up.
+- Celery is a classic of the salad bowl and absolutely essential for those crudities and scooping out dips.
+It is however a challenge for many gardeners.
+It’s just not that straightforward to grow but there are varieties out there which have made cultivation more accessible.
+Growing it does need some care though.

 Sowing Celery Seed

 Celery seed is quite fine and needs to be sown indoors from March to April but can be extended to early May, at about 0.5cm deep in pots, seed trays and modules.
 Mix seeds with every fine sand to help with sowing.

 A tray of good quality multi-compost or seed compost should suffice.

 The tray is watered by misting with a spray bottle, allowed to drain and then placed in the greenhouse in a light and warm position.
 The temperature should be between 15 (60F) and 20°C. Celery seeds are usually slow to germinate but the rate is improved by applying a small amount of heat.
 We cover the pots or trays with a transparent plastic seed tray cover anyway just to retain moisture.

 Do not exclude light as this helps enormously with germination.
 You can sprinkle lightly with vermiculite or sieved compost if drying out proves to be an issue.

 Commercial celery seed, if you should ever get it from suppliers like Marshalls Seeds is heat treated to stop leaf spot disease.

 The compost needs to be kept moist but not saturated and the seedlings usually appear in 14 to 21 days.
 Check the situation every day and mist as required.
 Once you see the majority of seedlings emerging the tray cover is removed and drop the heating down to 10°C (50F).

 Keep watering but do not overdo this i.e. avoid waterlogging.
 Let the seedlings develop one true leaf before transplanting.